jasonjjiang/mindunpacker/README.md

 **Create Journal Entries**

-Unleash your thoughts and emotions by creating new journal entries.
-Let your mind wander freely as you document your daily experiences, dreams, ideas, or any other personal musings.
+Unpack your thoughts by creating new journal entries.
+Let your mind wander freely as you document your daily experiences, dreams, thoughts, and ideas.

 **Update Existing Entries**

 Life is a continuous journey, and so are your thoughts and experiences.
-With The Mind Unpacker, you can revisit and update your past entries.
+With MindUnpacker, you can revisit and update your past entries.
 Track your personal growth and evolving perspectives over time.

 **Delete Old Entries**